Tracey Ullman: A Class Act: Home media

 A Class Act was released on home video in the UK in 1993.
-In 2009, the special (HBO version) became available in the United States via iTunes and Amazon Video-On-Demand albeit edited.
+In 2009, the special (HBO version) became available in the United States via iTunes and Amazon Video-On-Demand albeit in an edited for.
 The character Trevor Ayliss is omitted entirely, as is the concluding song "I Am What I Am".
 The unedited British cut of the special was made available through Hulu in the United States in 2012.